From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Introduction

 If $w$ is the absolute value, the integral describes the absolute moment of the density $g$, which plays an important role in various disciplines but is not easy to obtain, see \cite{von1965convergence, brown1972formulae, barndorff2005absolute} and references therein.

-In a financial context, the function $w$ might also describe some \emph{rainbow option}, which depends on several assets, and $w$ is also called the \emph{payoff function}.
-The function $g$ is then the density of the logarithmic returns of the assets and the integral describes the price of the rainbow option.
+In a financial context, the function $w$ might also describe some financial contract, which depends on several assets.
+The function $g$ is then the density of the logarithmic returns of the assets and the integral describes the price of the contract.

 In many cases, the precise structure of $g$ is unknown, but the Fourier transform $\widehat{g}$ is often given in closed form.
 For example: while the joint density of the sum of two independent random variables can only be expressed as a convolution and is usually not given explicitly, the joint characteristic function is much simpler to obtain (it is just the product of the marginal characteristic functions).
-Moreover, the characteristic function of a Lévy process at a particular time-point is usually given explicitly thanks to the Lévy-Khinchin formula.
+Moreover, the characteristic function of a Lévy process at a particular time-point is usually given explicitly thanks to the Lévy-Khintchine formula.

 The integral in (\ref{eq:int}) can be solved numerically using various techniques, including (quasi) Monte Carlo simulation, numerical quadrature and Fourier inversion.
-Special Fourier-inversion methods exist in the case of a CDF, e.g., the Gil-Pelaez formula, see \cite{gil1951note} and extensions, e.g., \cite{schorr1975numerical,abate1992fourier,waller1995obtaining,hughett1998error} in one-dimension and \cite{shephard1991characteristic,shephard1991numerical} in $d$ dimensions.
+Special Fourier-inversion methods exist in the case of a CDF, e.g., the Gil-Pelaez formula, see \cite{gil1951note} and extensions, e.g., \cite{schorr1975numerical,waller1995obtaining,hughett1998error} in one dimension and \cite{shephard1991characteristic,shephard1991numerical} in $d$ dimensions.

 The COS method, see \citet{fang2009novel} for $d=1$ and \cite{ruijter2012two} for $d=2$, is a Fourier inversion technique.
 The COS method has been applied extensively in computational finance, see \citet{fang2009pricing,fang2011fourier,grzelak2011heston,zhang2013efficient,leitao2018data,liu2019neural,liu2019pricing,oosterlee2019mathematical} and \citet{bardgett2019inferring}.